Vince2112/Vince2112/README.md

 - 👀 I’m interested in exploring the diverse vibrance of the world!
 - 🌱 I’m currently learning how to fly an airplane.
 - 💞️ I’m looking to collaborate on any projects that have both social and biz impacts!
-- 📫 How to reach me vincentli.home.blogggg
+- 📫 How to reach me vincentli.home.blog

 <!---
 Vince2112/Vince2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.